Parameters by theme

 Parameter Values Description

-title ("int", "int", ... "int") This parameter is used for finding stories whose title contains a specific keyword.
+title ("int", "int", ... "int") Find stories whose title contains a specific keyword.
 It supports advanced search operators.

-body ("int", "int", ... "int") This parameter is used for finding stories whose body contains a specific keyword.
+body ("int", "int", ... "int") Find stories whose body contains a specific keyword.
 It supports advanced search operators.

-text ("int", "int", ... "int") This parameter is used for finding stories whose both title and body contains a specific keyword.
+text ("int", "int", ... "int") Find stories whose both title and body contains a specific keyword.
 It supports advanced search operators.

 Common workflows